Your local business should have a blog; it demonstrates expertise, builds trust with potential customers, and helps you rank higher on search engines.

 For local businesses, a conversion is usually when a lead contacts them.
 This can be through:

 a scheduled appointment

 Luckily, it’s possible to track these website actions.
 Yes!
 It can be done with the power of an amazing free tool called Google Tag Manager (GTM).

-We recently popped up to #3 in the organic results on Google for “seomadison” after launching our website last July, and we believe links played a deciding role in this ranking.
+We started ranking in the top 3 organic results on Google for “seomadison” after launching our website last July, and we believe links played a deciding role in this ranking.

-The paid SEO tool Ahrefs shows we’ve earned at least 126 backlinks in 8 months.
+The paid SEO tool Ahrefs shows we’ve earned at least 184 backlinks.